adams-selin/trajectory_clustering/readme.md

 # Hail Trajectory Clustering
 The code within this repository is described in the journal article *Adams-Selin, R., 2023: A three-dimensional trajectory clustering technique.
-Monthly Weather Review, accepted pending minor revisions.* It is a method for grouping three-dimensional hail trajectories into similar clusters.
+Mon.
+Wea.
+Rev., 151, 2361–2375, https://doi.org/10.1175/MWR-D-22-0345.1* It is a method for grouping three-dimensional hail trajectories into similar clusters.
 The underlying clustering technique is a modified version of the two-dimensional TRACLUS technique described in *Lee, J.-G., J. Han, and K.-Y. Whang, 2007: Trajectory clustering: a partition-and-group framework.
 Proceedings of the 2007 ACM SIGMOD international conference on Management of data, SIGMOD ’07, New York, NY, USA, Association for Computing Machinery, 593–604.*